Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Results

-\subsection{Group-specific sentiment}
+\subsection{Group-specific Sentiment}

-To investigate the impact of our steering methods on differences in the sentiment of text produced for different protected attribute groups, we calculated the frequency of negative text detections per 1k generations for each perceived race group annotated in the SocialCounterfactuals dataset.
-Table~\ref{tab:sentiment} provides the variance and range of the resulting values, calculated across race groups.
+To investigate the impact of our steering methods on differences in the sentiment of text produced for different protected attribute groups, we calculated the frequency of negative text detections per 1k generations for each perceived race group annotated in the SocialCounterfactuals dataset. table (\ref{tab:sentiment}) provides the variance and range of the resulting values, calculated across race groups.
 Higher values of variance and range indicate a greater degree of variability in the frequency of negative text generation across different groups.
-We observe that both of our steering approaches achieve reductions in this measure of bias with LLaVA-1.5, with our Steered Gradient method providing a particularly large reduction in negative sentiment variability.
-Additionally, our Steered Dataset approach also reduced negative sentiment variability for Llama-3.2.
+We observe that both of our steering approaches achieve reductions in this measure of bias with LLaVA-1.5, with PARzero providing a particularly large reduction in negative sentiment variability.
+Additionally, PAR also reduced negative sentiment variability for Llama-3.2.
 These results point to additional debiasing effects produced by our steering method beyond simply reductions in the frequency of protected attribute mentions.

-\subsection{Occupation mentions}
+\subsection{Occupation Mentions}

-In table \ref{tab:occupation_task_accuracy} we measure how often the steered models correctly mention the occupation of the person in the image in our open ended prompt generation experiments.
-While we find the occupation mentions often go down, there is a high variance across the experimental settings, with the interesting result for Llama-3.2 on FACET significantly increasing occupation mentions.
-We also find the Steered Gradient method to stay more similar in its overall generations to the baseline, hence its lower changes with respect to the unsteered models.
+In table (\ref{tab:occupation_task_accuracy}) we show how often the steered models correctly mention the occupation of the person in the image in our open-ended prompt generation experiments, relative to the unsteered baseline.
+A higher absolute difference from the baseline indicates that the information content of the response has changed.
+Depending on the application it may be desirable for the generation to stay close to the unsteered baseline while removing protected attribute mentions.
+In this regard, PARzero outperforms PAR by having little change in occupancy accuracy relative to the baseline.
+For PAR, while we find the occupation mentions often decrease, there is a high degree of variability across the experimental settings; interestingly, for PAR with Llama-3.2, correct occupation mentions on FACET significantly increase relative to the baseline.